FTC: Affiliate Disclosure: All links pay commission

 Personally, I would choose the smaller-framed sunglasses for ‘casual wear’ but, as we shall soon see, for sports’ usages the SUNGODs outperform regular sunglasses on a number of fronts.

 When you initially wear the glasses on a bright day you get the clarity you would probably get from similar sports lenses.
 It seems good to me.
 And, as with other polarized lenses, the clarity can be increased eg if looking at clouds.
 Similarly polarized lenses reduce light reflected off the water – although I didn’t try out on a wet road on a sunny day I’d imagine they would be good there.

 RIDES & RUNS

-Overall the experience in workouts was great.
-I’ve had about 12 hours of workout usage so far and only one small complaint to add to lots of praise.
-The SUNGODs are promoted as sports-specific and, as a generalisation I would agree with that.
+Overall the experience in workouts whilst producing this SunGod Pacebreakers Review was great.
+I’ve had over 20 hours of workout usage so far and only one small complaint to add to lots of praise.
+The SUNGODs are promoted as sports-specific and, as a generalisation, I would agree with that.